 This course covers allied health professionals' responsibilities, patient rights, patient/staff communication, the importance of using basic learning skills, and effective coping skills.
-Required training in CPR is taught using the American Safety and Health Institute approved CPR course for healthcare providers.
+Required training in CPR is taught.
 The course also includes anatomy and physiology of the renal, circulatory, respiratory, and reproductive systems, and the appropriate terminology related to those systems.
 Also covered is laboratory testing as related to those systems and the foundation for understanding medical terminology as it relates to the field (word roots, prefixes and suffixes, and combining forms and current procedural terminology).